-- 31.A Claims secured by residential property for purchase/construction in Mauritius, except as set out in paragraph 37.A for past due loans, shall be risk-weighted as follows: - i.
-35% risk weight for the portion of loans up Rs5 million; - ii.
-100% risk weight for the portion of loans greater than Rs5 million up to Rs12 million; - iii.
-125% risk weight for the portion of loans exceeding Rs12 million, subject to the following requirements:
+- 35. Claims secured by residential property for purchase/construction in Mauritius [excluding loans granted under the Property Development Scheme (PDS) comprising the Integrated Resort Scheme (IRS) and the Real Estate Scheme (RES)], except as set out in paragraph 46 for past due loans, shall be risk-weighted as follows: - i.
+35% risk weight for the portion of loans up to Rs10 million; - ii.
+75% risk weight for the portion of loans greater than Rs10 million up to Rs20 million; - iii.
+100% risk weight for the portion of loans exceeding Rs20 million, subject to the following requirements:

-- (a) lending must be fully secured by mortgages on residential property; - (b) the residential property must be occupied by the borrower or rented by the borrower to a third party; - (c) the residential property must be valued according to strict valuation rules14; - (d) the bank must be satisfied that the risk of the borrower is not dependent solely on the performance of the underlying property serving as collateral but rather on the capacity of the borrower to repay the debt from other sources; - (e) the value of the property must be monitored on an on-going basis, and the bank must revalue any property offered as security for such loans when there is sufficient indication of a material change in the market value of property; in the case of past due loans, the valuation of property should be carried out every two years or at such lesser intervals as may be warranted; and - (f) the property must be adequately insured. - 31.B Claims secured by residential property for purchase/construction in Mauritius that do not satisfy all the criteria in paragraph 31.A (a) (f) shall be risk-weighted at 125%, except as set out in paragraph 37.A for past due loans.
+- (a) lending must be fully secured by mortgages on residential property; - (b) the residential property must be occupied by the borrower or rented by the borrower to a third party; - (c) the residential property must be valued according to strict valuation rules; - (d) the bank must be satisfied that the risk of the borrower is not dependent solely on the performance of the underlying property serving as collateral but rather on the capacity of the borrower to repay the debt from other sources;